Menu

 Loading diagram...

-Voice Activity Detection answers the most basic question: is someone speaking right now?
+Voice Activity Detection, or VAD, answers the first gatekeeping question: is someone speaking right now?

 Loading diagram...